opensumi/devtools/README.md

   session.defaultSession.loadExtension(opensumiDevtoolsPath);
 });
 ```
-4. Open DevTools in your app and have fun!
+4. Open DevTools in your app and you will see it!

 ## Contributing